nfzohar/lightshot-link-generator/README.md

 Idea: https://youtu.be/05K5glVCwis?t=438

-A PHP-based version is avaliable.
+A PHP and JavaScript versions are avaliable.